oodx/prontodb/docs/ref/HOWTO_HUB.md

 # HOWTO: Hub Integration Guide

 ## Overview
-Hub is a centralized dependency management system for the oodx/RSB ecosystem that uses feature flags to provide modular, conflict-free dependency management.
+Hub is a centralized dependency management system for the oodx/RSB ecosystem that uses feature flags to provide modular, conflict-free dependency management with clean namespace separation between internal and external dependencies.

+## Namespace Philosophy ⚠️ Major Update in v0.3.0

+Hub now enforces **clean namespace separation**:
+- **Top-level namespace**: Reserved exclusively for internal oodx/rsb modules
+- **External dependencies**: All third-party packages get the `-ext` suffix
+- **Philosophy**: The `-ext` suffix means "we don't like these third-party packages but use them if we have to"

+### Internal vs External Structure
+- **Internal** (top-level): `hub::colors` - our own shared infrastructure
+- **External** (with modules): `hub::text_ext`, `hub::data_ext` - third-party dependencies grouped by domain

 ## Quick Integration